If you are searching for a lawyer lookup in Ontario, you are probably already under pressure.

 Verify licensing and status

 Start with the official Law Society of Ontario Lawyer and Paralegal Directory It includes practising status and can show regulatory history, practice restrictions, or trusteeship information where applicable.
+For a deeper checklist, read our guide on how to find a trustworthy lawyer in Canada.

 Ask about relevant experience